 CFC receives a substantial amount of contributed services from volunteers for management and program support.
-No amounts for contributed services related to management and program support have been reflected in the accompanying financial statements because they did not meet the criteria for recognition under the Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) Not-for-Profit Entities (Topic 958).
+No amounts for contributed services related to management and program support have been reflected in the accompanying financial statements because they did not meet the criteria for recognition under the FASB Accounting Standards Update (ASU) Not-for-Profit Entities (Topic 958).

-Contributed Food and Materials - Contributed food and materials represent food and materials received from the Houston Food Bank and other donors and are reflected in the statement of activities at their estimated fair values when received.
-Food and materials received during 2018 are valued at \$2,833,667.
+Contributed Food and Materials - Contributed food and materials represent food and materials received from the Houston Food Bank and other donors and are reflected in the statements of activities at their estimated fair values when received.
+Food and materials received during the years ended December 31, 2019 and 2018 are valued at \$1,578,769 and \$2,833,667, respectively.

-Functional Allocation of Expenses - The costs of providing the various programs and activities have been summarized on a functional basis in the statement of activities.
+Functional Allocation of Expenses - The costs of providing the various programs and activities have been summarized on a functional basis in the statements of activities.
 Accordingly, certain costs which cannot directly be charged to specific programs and activities are allocated based on direct salaries charged to each department in accordance with the most current cost allocation plan.

-Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
+Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
 Estimates also affect the reported amounts of revenues and expenses during the reporting period.
 Accordingly, actual results could differ from those estimates.

 Income Taxes - CFC is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and has been classified by the Internal Revenue Service as a publicly supported organization.
-No provision for income tax has been recorded for 2018, because CFC did not have taxable unrelated business income.
-Management believes that CFC has properly maintained its tax-exempt status and classified its revenue as exempt in the accompanying statement of activities.
-In addition, management believes that CFC did not have an uncertain tax position as of and for 2018.
+No provision for income tax has been recorded, because CFC did not have taxable unrelated business income.
+Management believes that CFC has properly maintained its tax-exempt status and classified its revenue as exempt in the accompanying statements of activities.
+In addition, management believes that CFC did not have an uncertain tax position as of the years ended December 31, 2019 and 2018.

 Compensable Absences - Employees are entitled to annual vacation from the first day of employment.
 Employees are allowed to carry 40 hours of accrued vacation from one calendar year to another.
 Accrued vacation is paid to terminated employees who have worked for six months or more with CFC.
-Total accrued vacation recorded in the financial statements for 2018 was \$27,654.
+Total accrued vacation recorded in the financial statements for December 31, 2019 and 2018 was \$18,509 and \$27,654, respectively.
 Full-time employees are entitled to six days of sick leave in a calendar year while part-time employees are entitled to three days.
 Employees can carry three days of unused sick leave to the following year.
 Accrued sick days are not paid on termination of employment.